r3d91ll/R3d91lls-Articles/Simplifying_LLM_Development_A_Docker_Based_Solution.md

 2. **User Configuration**: The Dockerfile creates a non-root user `autogen` with sudo privileges.
 This is a security best practice, preventing the running container from having unrestricted root access, which could be a security risk.

-3. **Python Environment**: The Dockerfile upgrades pip and installs a set of Python packages, including `pyautogen` with various options (`teachable`, `lmm`, `retrievechat`, `mathchat`, `blendsearch`) and `autogenra`.
+3. **Python Environment**: The Dockerfile upgrades pip and installs a set of Python packages, including `ag2` with various options (`teachable`, `lmm`, `retrievechat`, `mathchat`, `blendsearch`) and `autogenra`.
 Depending on the specific LLM project you're working on, the packages will need to be adjusted.
 Always refer to the project's documentation for the required dependencies.
 This package selection is specific to the [AutoGen](https://github.com/microsoft/autogen/tree/main) project but can be adjusted for other LLMs.
 Always consult the specific LLM project's documentation for required dependencies.

 4. **Environment Variable**: To securely handle the OpenAI API key, you can use a `.env` file in your Docker setup.
 This file will contain your API key, and Docker can use it without directly including it in the Dockerfile.
 Here's how you can implement this: